keyan-m/cardano-recorded-mint/README.md

 ### New Mints (or List Injections)

 The logic here is primarily handled by the spending endpoint of the multi-validator.
-The minting endpoing only verifies that a single UTxO is getting spent from the corresponding script address (therefore ensuring the validation of its logic).
+The minting endpoint only verifies that a single UTxO is getting spent from the corresponding script address (therefore ensuring the validation of its logic).